KhoronusFork/minimalRL/README.md

 ## Original version - adapted for gymnasium (CPU)
 Updated the code to work with gymnasium package.
 Only ppo-continuous and sac are updated.
+Note: Tested with Pendulum-v1
+'''batch
+minimalRL/original_gymnasium$ python ppo-continuous.py
+'''

+## DRL-code-pytorch - adapted for gymnasium (CPU)
+PPO-continuous
+Note: Tested with HalfCheetah-v4
+'''batch
+minimalRL/DRL-code-pytorch/5.PPO-continuous$ python PPO_continuous_main.py
+'''

 ## MinimalRL
-A different implementation of popular RL algorithms.
+A different implementation of popular RL algorithms (may not converge).

-## Not completed
-ppo-continuous, ppo-continuous-improved: Termination is hard to reach in short amount of time. r2d2 : Contiguous error.
-TODO: Fix
+'''batch
+minimalRL$ python ppo-continuous-improved.py
+'''
+Note: Tested with Pendulum-v1.
+It renders the environment after 130 episodes.

-## Render
+### Render
 dqn visualizes the render during the training (slow).

-## Note
+### Note
 The algorithms in the root folders are tested with gymnasium and where possible execute on a GPU device.
 The algorithms are for a discrete space, if not indicated differently.

-### Continuous
+Continuous space:
-ddpg, ppo-continuous-improved, ppo-continuous, sac
+- ddpg, ppo-continuous-improved, ppo-continuous, sac
-ppo-continuous : Does not converge :/
+- ppo-continuous : Does not converge :/
+r2d2 : Contiguous error.
+TODO: Fix

 # From the original readme.md